Code-Institute-Submissions/Maxlaura-DjangoProject_JanResub/README.md

 ```

 ### Database structure
-Everything is based on SQLite3 DB, the main db is hosted on free tire.
+Everything is based on SQLite3 DB, the main db is hosted on free tier.
 There are 2 main collections: "Users" and "News"

 User: